VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness/README.md

 # Machine Learning
 We propose the usage of multiple supervised machine-learning algorithms such as Logistic Regression, Support Vector Machine, XGBoost, and Random Forest.
-The proposed model workflow diagram is shown in Figure 1 for our project, and we will also perform text processing using techniques like TFIDF, Stemming, Lemmatization, Stopford removal, etc., on the raw review text to generate features.
+For our project, and we will also perform text processing using techniques like TFIDF, Stemming, Lemmatization, Stopford removal, etc., on the raw review text to generate features.

 # Conclusion and Recommendations